 Absolutely, you are suggested to configure Game DVR before the game capture in case they make any difference on your crucial game campaign, like the quality and duration.
 In addition, similar to that of Xbox One, Game Bar/DVR also features keeping the last 30 seconds gameclip automatically.

 Although Game bar literally means a tool for game recording, it’s also friendly to other “non-game games” like a desktop application and browser tab.
 If there’s no game launched, it will record a black screen video, no desktop or file explorer will be grabbed because it currently does not support they two things.
-In other words, if you would like to capture the full desktop with windowed gameplay, more than one game sources or realize other capture goals beyond the ability of Game DVR, you have to turn to the expert game recording software.
+In other words, if you would like to capture the full desktop with windowed gameplay, more than one game sources or realize other capture goals beyond the ability of Game DVR, or your Game bar is not working, you have to turn to the expert game recording software.

 Compared to Game Bar/DVR or free game capture tool provided by graphics cards like Shadowplay, an independent gameplay recorder may take you a little time to download and install.
 However, it works in a simpler way and gives you more control over the video and effect.
 Let’s have a glance at the workflow of one of the easiest Windows 10 game recorder – RecMaster.